An Efficient Representation for Filtrations of Simplicial Complexes

 \subsubsection{Dynamic Operations on the Critical Simplex Diagram}

 Now, we will see how to perform dynamic operations on CSD.
-We note here that CSD is more suited to perform dynamic queries over ST because of its non-explicit representation, and this means that the amount of information to be modified is always less than ST.
+We note here that CSD is more suited to perform dynamic queries compared to ST because of its non-explicit representation, and this means that the amount of information to be modified in CSD is always less than in ST.